hhousni/my_professional_website/content/blog/2022-04-20-Managerial_segmentation/index.markdown

 </tbody>
 </table>

-The table 4 show the contribution of Q32011 segment in the Q42011 revenue.
-The Q32011 active high value customers have contributed the most in the Q42011 revenue while the cold customers contributed the less.
-The most important insight from this table is warm Q32011 customers have contributed about 2 times more than Q32011 new customers.
+The table 4 shows the contribution of Q32011 segments in the Q42011 revenue.
+The Q32011 active high-value customers have contributed the most in the Q42011 revenue while the cold customers have contributed the less.
+The most important insight from this table is that Q32011 warm customers have contributed about twice more than Q32011 new customers.
+This insight can be used to prioritise and to target each segment.

 ## Conclusion

 In this post, we wanted to show how to perform an RFM segmentation by using a managerial approach.
 We used recency to slice the online store database.
-Then we added the monetary value to better understand the customers behaviors in each segments.
-Then we analyse compare the past and the actual revenue to know how much revenue can be expected from each revenue in the future periods.
+Then we added the monetary value to understand the customer’s behaviours in each segment.
+Then we compare the past and the actual revenue to know how much revenue can be expected from each cluster in the future periods.
+And we have found that the eRetail can expect about twice more revenue from warm customers compared to new customers.